-Bearing all of that in mind, there’s a right way and a wrong way to perform and air conditioner inspection.
-Actually, there are several wrong ways.
+Bearing all of that in mind, there’s a right way and a wrong way to perform an air conditioner inspection.
+There are several wrong ways.
 Many HVAC contractors simply don’t do a lot of the things they ought to do during an inspection.
-Cleaning your coil, checking compressor amp draw, flushing the drain line… These are “must do” AC maintenance tasks that need to happen once a year.
+Cleaning your coil, checking compressor amp draw, flushing the drain line… These are “must-do” AC maintenance tasks that need to happen once a year.

-At PV, we do all of those things during our AC inspections.
+At PV Heating & Air, we do all of those things during our AC inspections.
 We do a whole lot more, too.

 Air conditioner inspection basics

 Before we dive into AC inspection basics, here’s our preventative maintenance checklist for the cooling season (PDF download).
 Take a look at it to get a sense of what ought to happen when an HVAC technician performs your inspection.

 At the most basic, fundamental level, an annual AC inspection, and preventative maintenance visit should consist of:

 - Simple integrity tests for your thermostat, wiring, AC shutoff, and blower shutoff

 - Visual inspection of electrical components, tightening connections as needed

 - Visual inspection of supply registers and return vents, cleaning blockages as needed